appinho/SARosPerceptionKitti/README.md

 SARosPerceptionKitti
 =================

-ROS package for the Perception (Sensor Processing, Detection, Tracking and Evaluation) of the KITTI Vision Benchmark Suite
+ROS package for the Perception (Sensor Processing, Detection, Tracking and Evaluation) of the KITTI Vision Benchmark

 <p align="center">
   <img src="./videos/semantic.gif">